mo-martin/wandisco-documentation/docs/quickstarts/adlsg2-config.md

   fusion-oneui-server:
 ```

-If you wanting to run the setup script again, you must remove all of the `.yml` and `.env` files that were created after the setup:
+If you wanting to run through the setup script with prompts again, you must remove all of the `.yml` and `.env` files that were created after the setup:

 `rm -f common.env zone_a.env docker-compose.zone-a.yml docker-compose.common.yml`